1. Home

 In order to maintain a safe environment over the course of the semester, the laboratory is to be maintained in a clean and orderly manner.
 An obvious characteristic of the lab environment is the odor.
 Much of the odor originates from biological tissues and embalming fluid.
 Embalming fluid is the primary source of fumes and odor.
 The fluid is used to fix the tissues of the cadaver by cross-linking proteins and kill any micro-organisms.
 These cadavers were embalmed at the University of Buffalo and the embalming fluid contains the following chemicals:

-3. Glycerol, or glycerin, is a polysaccharide used to help keep the joints of the cadaver flexible.
+c.
+Glycerol, or glycerin, is a polysaccharide used to help keep the joints of

-6. INFUTRACE Preservative Fluid.
+3. INFUTRACE Preservative Fluid.
 This fluid is used to keep the body tissues moist, prevent mold, and most importantly, decrease harmful vapors by binding to free formaldehyde and phenol.
 Infutrace is generally not harmful.
 The use of ‘Infutrace’ preservative fluid and observance of lab policies will minimize your exposure to embalming fumes.
 The solution is prepared as a 1:4 (infutrace:filtered water) dilution.
+Filtered water is available near the bathrooms in Schenck.

 To minimize exposure to embalming fluids:

 1. Nitrile or latex gloves – Students are responsible for purchasing their own gloves.
-Latex and Nitrile gloves are available from the Daemen University Bookstore.
+Latex and Nitrile gloves are available from the Daemen College Bookstore.
 NITRILE gloves are recommended, because they are less porous and more puncture resistant than latex.
-The most economical glove I have found can be purchased from www.nitriledirect.com.
 If you chose to use latex gloves, it is recommended you double glove and wear a barrier hand cream.

-2. Safety glasses or goggles when operating saws and bone-splitting instruments– Prescription glasses are acceptable.
+1. Safety glasses or goggles when operating saws and bone-splitting instruments-Prescription glasses are acceptable.
 The lab is equipped with several sets of safety goggles, kept in a drawer of the main table/counter.

 To minimize the risk of injury:

-5. Eating, drinking, smoking, or use of other tobacco products are prohibited in the laboratory.
+• Eating, drinking, smoking, or use of other tobacco products are prohibited in the

-SHOULD YOU EXPERIENCE ILLNESS despite the protective measures outlined above, or you have a known sensitivity to any fluid component, or you have an existing condition that you feel may be exacerbated by the lab environment, contact the director immediately to discuss the problem.
+SHOULD YOU EXPERIENCE ILLNESS despite the protective measures outlined above, or you have a known sensitivity to any fluid component, or you have an existing condition that you feel may be exacerbated by the lab environment, contact Dr. Styn immediately to discuss the problem.
 Also, consult with your physician for a recommendation regarding participation in anatomy lab.

 If you sustain a wound while dissecting,